copperdogma/next-authjs-psql-base-template/scratchpad.md

 ### III.
 Testing Refinements

-- **\[ ] Evaluate and Refine Unit Tests for Server Actions**
+- **[x] Evaluate and Refine Unit Tests for Server Actions**
-  - **File(s) to Modify**: `tests/unit/lib/actions/auth.actions.test.ts`
+  - **File(s) Modified**: `tests/unit/lib/actions/auth.actions.test.ts`
-  - **Current Issue**: This test file is currently a placeholder.
+  - **Current Issue**: Test file was a placeholder with complex mocking requirements.
-  - **Recommendation**:
-    - **Option A (Simplicity First - Recommended for Template)**:
-      1. Remove the placeholder file `tests/unit/lib/actions/auth.actions.test.ts`.
-      2. Add a section to your main testing documentation (e.g., in `docs/testing/main.md` or as a comment in `project-reference.mdc`) stating: "Server Actions (e.g., `registerUserAction`) are primarily validated through End-to-End (E2E) tests.
-This approach ensures that the full flow, including data validation, database interaction, and NextAuth.js integration, is tested from the user's perspective.
-Unit testing server actions can be complex due to the need to mock database clients (Prisma), NextAuth.js session management, and other server-side dependencies.
-For this template, E2E tests provide comprehensive coverage for these actions."
-    - **Option B (If Basic Unit Tests are Desired)**:
-      1. If choosing to keep unit tests, add 1-2 very simple tests to `auth.actions.test.ts` that focus _only_ on input validation (e.g., calling `registerUserAction` with invalid FormData and checking if it returns a `VALIDATION_ERROR` without actually mocking database calls).
-This keeps the unit tests lightweight.
-      2. Example for Option B:
-          ```typescript
-          // In tests/unit/lib/actions/auth.actions.test.ts
-          it('should return a validation error if email is missing', async () => {
-            const formData = new FormData();
-            // formData.append('password', 'password123'); // Email is missing
-            const result = await registerUserAction(null, formData);
-            expect(result.status).toBe('error');
-            expect(result.error?.code).toBe('VALIDATION_ERROR');
-            // Potentially check result.errors for specific field error
-          });
-          ```
-  - **Rationale**: For a base template, E2E tests provide excellent coverage for server actions.
-Overly complex unit tests for actions with many external dependencies (DB, Auth) can be brittle and hard for an AI to maintain or extend.
-Option A prioritizes simplicity and robust E2E validation.
-Option B offers a minimal unit testing footprint.
+  - **Implementation**: Simplified the testing approach for server actions by creating a documentation-focused test file that explains the testing strategy.
+Server actions are now primarily tested through E2E tests which provide more comprehensive coverage with less complexity, while unit tests are focused on form validations in components.
+This approach aligns with best practices for Next.js server actions where complex mocking can lead to brittle tests.
+  - **Rationale**: Complex mocking of NextAuth.js, Prisma, Redis, and other dependencies was causing tests to hang or fail unpredictably.
+The new approach provides better long-term maintainability while still ensuring proper test coverage through E2E tests.

 ### IV.
 Environment Setup & Developer Experience (DX)